There is no extra funding for people who rent.

 We're sorry to hear that.

-What happens with your income, benefits and assessments if you are self-isolating due to coronavirus.
+What happens with your income, benefits and assessments if you are disabled and self-isolating due to coronavirus.

-How to get food if you’re in self-isolation or lockdown and you cannot get what you need
+How to get food if you’re a disabled person shielding or in lockdown and you cannot get what you need from supermarkets and local shops.